Skip to main content

 Android Custom Metrics

-Memfault has support for various built-in AOSP metrics, like battery health, wakelock counts, foregrounded apps and so on.
+Memfault will collect various AOSP metrics automatically once integrated, like battery health, wakelock counts, foregrounded apps and so on.
 See Built-in Metrics for more details.

-Aside from the built-in metrics, it is also possible to define custom ones.
-In this guide we describe the different kinds of metric that can be collected.
+In addition to the built-in metrics, it is also possible to define custom metrics for your own domain-specific use cases.
+In this guide, we describe how to use Memfault's Reporting library to collect different kinds of metrics.

 High Resolution Telemetry (HRT)